 Once you’ve selected the name for your own moving company, register your business structure with the state.
 This usually means filing LLC formation documents and paying any filing fees.
 A business formation service can also take this off your plate.

 Go to the IRS website and request an employer identification number (EIN).
-Your EIN is required to open bank accounts, apply for a loan, pay employees, and pay taxes.
+Your EIN is required to open how to open a business bank account, apply for a loan, pay employees, and pay taxes.

 A moving company typically needs liability insurance and auto insurance.
 Some companies also need cargo insurance.
 Consider working with a local agent to get the right coverage.